ciaraosull/project-3-mastermind/README.md

 **Colour**
 To change the font colour and background colour of some words [Colorama](https://pypi.org/project/colorama/) was imported.
 Colorama was added to requirements.txt then for deployment.

-A mix of yellow, green, blue and red was used to keep the game play interesting and as a visual que to user for certain feedback.
+A mix of yellow, green, blue and red was used to keep the gameplay interesting and as a visual cue to users for certain feedback.

 ## Libraries & Technology Used

-**Built in Python Libraries**
+**Built-in Python Libraries**

 *   os

 The os library was imported to create a function to utilise the os.system to clear the terminal.
-This supports a positive user experience on game replay by clearing the previous game play and making the screen clearer and more structured.
+This supports a positive user experience on game replay by clearing the previous gameplay and making the screen clearer and more structured.

 *   random

-The random library was imported to access the built in method of generating a random number selection using the randint() method.
+The random library was imported to access the built-in method of generating a random number selection using the randint() method.
 This then is used to generate a random sequence of 4 numbers from a range of 1 – 10 for the secret code the user has to crack.

 **Other**
 * [Colorama](https://pypi.org/project/colorama/) for adding colour to fonts.